Temitopeadep/Data-Wrangling/README.md

 # Data-Wrangling
 ## Data Wrangling or Munging is a process in which we clean up the data set and make it ready for data analysis.
-In this assignment you will perform the following tasks:
+In this assignment following tasks were performed:
 - Identify duplicate rows in the data frame
 - Remove duplicate rows from the dataframe
 - Find the number of missing values for all columns.